 More known for the oversized Shamrock symbol which has adorned the front of the green shirt since 1918, the home stadium is located in downtown Athens just in the shadow of Lycabettus Hill on Alexandras Avenue or ‘Leoforos’.
 The legend of Lycabettus appears in various stories with the most popular tales suggesting this was once the refuge of an ancient pack of wolves.

-At its base pine trees stand and at its peak are the 19th century Chapel of St George, a theatre and a restaurant.
+At its base pine trees stand and at its peak are the 19th century Chapel of St George, a theater, and a restaurant.

 Some trees do still stand along Alexandras Avenue the wide street that runs past the Apostolos Nikolaidis Stadium.
 And these days a selection of restaurants can be found nearby the stadium.
-The pitch inside meanwhile remains the main theatre come match-day, although fans of the club would suggest the real story of any game starts in the stands with green flares, pyro smoke and flags.
+The pitch inside meanwhile remains the main theater come match-day, although fans of the club would suggest the real story of any game starts in the stands with green flares, pyro smoke, and flags.

-If those fans will pardon an interruption that colour and noise – which occurs so often within this often powder-keg stadium -actually starts outside at Gate 13; the fabled entrance to the curved home terrace behind the goal.
-Off the main street Gate 13 has a distinct character as it is here that graffiti takes over.
+If those fans will pardon an interruption that color and noise – which occurs so often within this often powder-keg stadium -actually starts outside at Gate 13; the fabled entrance to the curved home terrace behind the goal.
+Off the main street, Gate 13 has a distinct character as it is here that graffiti takes over.

 The selection of images are stunning; from shamrocks to faces covered by masks through to images of fans holding flags and flares.

 The Apostolos Nikolaidis Stadium was the first stadium in Greece that had a purpose built spectator stand, built around 1928.
 For many decades it hosted several important domestic and international games of the Green national team.
 It was also the first stadium in Greece to use floodlights.